phsl-ofc/Lepus/README.md

   -h, --help            show this help message and exit -w WORDLIST, --wordlist WORDLIST
                         wordlist with subdomains
+  -eu, --exclude-unresolved
-  -hw, --hide-wildcards
+                        exclude unresolved domains from all modules -hw, --hide-wildcards
                         hide wildcard resolutions
   -hf, --hide-findings  hide all findings from all modules (only write to db and files)